Your Cart Is Empty!

 An Oxford University study revealed that Omega-3 in the blood increased a child’s ability to learn and behave better.
 They were better at reading and had fewer memory related problems*3.

-SONA SOMEGA 3 SMOOTHIE provides essential Omega 3 Fatty Acids EPA and DHA in a sugar free, delicious smoothie with added vitamins, in a ‘Tutti Frutti’ flavour for kids and a mango flavour for women.
+SONA ZOMEGA 3 SMOOTHIE provides essential Omega 3 Fatty Acids EPA and DHA in a sugar free, delicious smoothie with added vitamins, in a ‘Tutti Frutti’ flavour for kids and a mango flavour for women.